-- a.
-This Chapter protects and regulates on-campus speech, expression, and assembly of students, faculty members, staff members, and members of the public, regardless of whether those activities are part of the teaching, research, or other official functions of the University or whether they are sponsored by the University or any academic or administrative unit. - 1.
-This Chapter also regulates certain speech that is part of the teaching, research, or other official functions of the University. - 2.
-Section 13-204 on harassment applies to all speech on campus, to speech made using University resources, and to off-campus speech that materially interferes with a person's education or employment.
+a.
+This Chapter protects and regulates on-campus speech, expression, and assembly of students, faculty members, staff members, and members of the public, regardless of whether those activities are part of the teaching, research, or other official functions of the University or whether they are sponsored by the University or any academic or administrative unit.

-- b.
-This Chapter applies to speech by University persons and University organizations in the common outdoor areas and the limited public forums, and to speech by members of the public in the common outdoor areas.
-It also applies to speech made using the University's information resources as defined in the Acceptable Use Policy for University Students, regardless of whether the speech was submitted for academic credit.
-The Dean of Students administers and schedules reservations for the use of the temporary exhibit and banner spaces and the use of University tables and amplified sound because scheduling through a single office is necessary to avoid conflicts. - c.
+- 1. This Chapter also regulates certain speech that is part of the teaching, research, or other official functions of the University. - 2.
+Section 13-204 on harassment applies to all speech on campus, to speech made using University resources, and to off-campus speech that materially interferes with a person's education or employment. - b.
+This Chapter applies to speech and expressive activity by University persons, University organizations, and members of the public whether conducted in the Common Outdoor Areas or the Limited Public Forums.
+It also applies to speech made using university information resources as defined in University policies, regardless of whether the speech was submitted for academic credit.
+The Dean of Students administers and schedules reservations for the use of the temporary exhibit and banner spaces the use of University tables and the use of amplified sound because scheduling through a single office is necessary to avoid conflicts. - c.
 Any program or event sponsored by an academic or administrative unit of the University will have priority in the use of space and facilities over any speech, expression, or assembly that is not sponsored by an academic or administrative unit, except that programs or events sponsored by an academic or administrative unit will not have priority in the use of weekday amplified sound areas defined in Section 13-802.
-This Chapter does not limit other existing authority of University officials to authorize programs and events sponsored by an academic or administrative unit and not provided for in this Chapter. - d.
+This Chapter does not limit other existing authority of University officials to authorize programs and events sponsored by the University or an academic or administrative unit and not provided for in this Chapter. - d.
 Additional rules concerning free speech and academic freedom of faculty members are found in the Regents' Rules and Regulations, Rule 31004, Paragraph 2, Sections 1 and 2. - e.
 Additional rules concerning free speech at the University are found in the Regents' Rules and Regulations, Rule 40501, Rule 80101, Rule 80103, and Rule 80104.
 Chapter 13 of the Institutional Rules implements those provisions and applies them to UT Austin. - f.
 Rules requiring University employees to make clear that controversial statements are made in their personal capacity are found in the Regents' Rules and Regulations, Rule 10101, Section 6.2.
 Rules restricting use of University equipment, supplies, services, and working hours for political activities are found in the Regents' Rules and Regulations, Rule 30103. - g.
 If a deadline stated in this Chapter falls on a Saturday, Sunday, University holiday, or skeleton crew day, that deadline will be moved to the next day that is not a Saturday, Sunday, University holiday, or skeleton crew day.